-- Fever of 100.4° F (38° C) or higher

-- Chills

-- Tiredness and/or weakness that interferes with your daily activities

-- Feeling dizzy or lightheaded

-- Easy bleeding or bruising

-- Blurred vision or other changes in eyesight

-- Decrease in hearing or ringing in the ear

-- Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines

-- Throwing up more than 3 times a day

-- Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzyLasting loss of appetite or rapid weight loss of five pounds in a week

-- Signs of allergic reaction: swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
-If this happens, call 911 for emergency care.

-- While you are getting this medicine, please tell your nurse right away if you have any pain, redness, or swelling at the site of the IV infusion. - Signs of possible liver problems: dark urine, pale bowel movements, pain in your abdomen, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin. - · Decreased or very dark urine - Numbness, tingling, or pain in your hands and feet - Pain that does not go away or is not relieved by prescribed medicine - If you think you may be pregnant
+- Fever of 100.4° F (38° C) or higher - Chills - Tiredness that interferes with your daily activities - Feeling dizzy or lightheaded - Easy bleeding or bruising - Feeling that your heart is beating in a fast or not normal way (palpitations) - Trouble breathing - · Pain in your abdomen that does not go away - Pain in your mouth or throat that makes it hard to eat or drink - Nausea that stops you from eating or drinking and/or is not relieved by prescribed medicines - Throwing up more than 3 times a day - Diarrhea, 4 times in one day or diarrhea with lack of strength or a feeling of being dizzy - Swelling of your legs, ankles, and/or feet - Weight gain of 5 pounds in one week (fluid retention) - Signs of allergic reaction: swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
+If this happens, call 911 for emergency care. - While you are getting this medicine, please tell your nurse right away if you have any pain, redness, or swelling at the site of the IV infusion. - Signs of tumor lysis: confusion or agitation, decreased urine, nausea/vomiting, diarrhea, muscle cramping, numbness and/or tingling, seizures.

+• If you think you may be pregnant